Pi-hils/Acebook/README.md

 # README

-This is a projects where we are trying to recreate Facebook.
+This is a project where we are trying to recreate Facebook.

 [Team charter](https://github.com/Pi-hils/Acebook/blob/master/Planning/Team_Charter.md)